 About Acoustic Phonetics

-Let’s dive into the world of Acoustic Phonetics, where we’ll explore how speech sounds are transformed into sound waves and examine the properties of those waves.
+Let’s dive into the world of acoustic phonetics, where we’ll explore how speech sounds are transformed into sound waves and examine the properties of those waves.
 Here’s an introduction to get you started:

 Acoustic Phonetics: